GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/tween3d/index.md

 **Tween stretch Z**
 Tweens an object stretch Z from its current value to a new one.
 The stretch can never be 0 or less.

+**Tween object color**
+Tweens the object color from its current value to a new one.

 ### Behavior conditions